 These rules are designed to keep people from making poor investments and they apply in virtually every investing scenario.
 These are the rules that even the world’s most successful investors still follow to a T and they’re even more important for investors who are just beginning to stick to.

 1. Understand the Difference Between PRICE & VALUE

 Price and value are not necessarily the same thing.
 For example, if a person is selling gold bars for $5 apiece, that does not make the value of those gold bars $5 they might be priced at $5.

 Their value might be much higher or lower, depending on the size, weight and purity.

-The point is you just can’t go off of whatever the market’s pricing the company or asset at and assume that’s what it’s actually worth in spite of the fact that that’s exactly what the way most investors who were running money in this country actually do.
+The point is you just can’t go off of whatever the market’s pricing the company or asset at and assume that’s what it’s worth even though that’s exactly what the way most investors who were running money in this country actually do.